ydydsnyd/mono/packages/replicache/doc/docs/strategies/global-version.md

 Before `p2` commits, the server finishes processing `p1`.
 It obtains the current timestamp, `t3` and returns the read records with the cookie `t3`.

-Now `c1` it has records up to `t3`, but is actually missing the ones from `p1`.
+Now `c1` it has records up to `t3`, but is actually missing the ones from `p2`.
 This problem will never resolve.
 On the next pull, the client will send timestamp `t3`.
 The server won't send the records that were missed from `p1` since they have an earlier timestamp.
 Unlike in a traditional web app, a refresh won't solve this problem.
-Since Replicache is local-first, it will just read the incorrectly cached data.
+On Refresh, Replicache will just read the incorrectly cached data from the browser.

 In local-first systems it's important to ensure correct synchronization, since cached data is permanent.
 The problem with using timestamps is that the linear nature of timestamps assumes a linear series of modifications to the database.
 But databases don't work that way – they can (and often do) do things in parallel.

-The Global Version strategy resolves this problem by forcing serialization of pushes, making a single monotonic integer sufficient to represent the state of the DB.
+The Global Version strategy resolves this problem by forcing the database to process pushes serially, making a single monotonic integer cookie sufficient to represent the state of the DB.
 The Row Version strategy resolve it by using a cookie that can correctly represent DB state, even with parallel execution.

 ## Challenges